-This section describes how a statistical model for (possibly multivariate) point process data can be completely specified via a parametric family of stochastic intensities and establishes that a legitimate likelihood function and likelihood ratios are available for that model.
-In so doing, we provide rigorous definitions of an M-variate point process, its associated counting process

-N(t), and its internal history \mathcal{F}t^N , and discuss in some detail the central concept of a stochastic intensity process.
+This section describes how a statistical model for (possibly multivariate) PP data can be completely specified via a parametric family of stochastic intensities and establishes that a legitimate likelihood function and likelihood ratios are available.
+In so doing, we provide definitions of an M-variate PP, its associated counting process N(t), and its internal history \mathcal{F}t^N .
 Theorem 2.1 expresses the likelihood in terms of the stochastic intensity.
-Finally, known asymptotic results concerning the maximum likelihood estimator (MLE) and likelihood ratio test for stationary point process models are stated and discussed.
-Textbook treatments of the modern, martingale-based intensity theory of point processes are given in Brémaud (1981) and Karr (1991), from which we draw extensively in this section.
+Finally, known asymptotic results concerning the maximum likelihood estimator (MLE) and likelihood ratio (LR) test for stationary PP models are stated and discussed.
+Textbook treatments of the modern, martingale-based intensity theory of PPs are given in Brémaud (1981) and Karr (1991), from which we draw extensively in this section.